Stamp Duty thresholds changed in April 2025, which means steeper costs for anyone buying a property.

 Stamp Duty thresholds for home-movers

-However, from April only the first £125,000 of a property purchase will be free from Stamp Duty, with a 2% rate charged from £125,000 to £250,000.
-The re-introduction of the 2% band for stamp duty means that home movers will pay up to £2,500 more on their tax bill.
-Based on the above example, someone buying a property for £700,000 from April 2025 will face a Stamp Duty bill for £25,000, £2,500 more than they would have paid if they’ve bought before April.
+However, following this April’s changes, only the first £125,000 of a property purchase is now free from Stamp Duty, with a 2% rate charged from £125,000 to £250,000.
+The reintroduction of the 2% band for stamp duty means that home movers will pay up to £2,500 more on their tax bill.
+For example, someone buying a property for £700,000 now will face a Stamp Duty bill for £25,000, £2,500 more than they would have paid if they had bought before April 2025.

 If you need help working out how much Stamp Duty you’ll need to pay, the Government’s Moneyhelper service has a useful Stamp Duty calculator which can crunch the numbers on your behalf.